Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""
-Like other Pyomo solver interface methods, :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` provides support for specifying options indirectly by passing a keyword argument ``options``, whose value must be a :class:`dict` mapping names of arguments to :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` to their desired values.
+Like other Pyomo solver interface methods, :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` provides support for specifying optional arguments indirectly by passing a keyword argument ``options``, for which the value must be a :class:`dict` mapping names of optional arguments to :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` to their desired values.
 For example, the ``solve()`` statement in the :ref:`two-stage problem snippet <example-two-stg>`